The 15 Best Croissants In Melbourne

 Via Porta

-Via Porto delivers croissants with a difference.
+Via Porto delivers Croissants with a difference.
 This welcoming eatery has both classic and creative varieties on offer.
-You have the choice of going for their buttery and flaky traditional croissant or going for one of their more adventurous options.
+You have the choice of going for their buttery and flaky traditional Croissant or going for one of their more adventurous options.

 One of these is their Almond & Lemon Curd Croissant.
-It’s a pastry that’s baked twice then loaded with lemon curd and almonds.
-Another is their unique Pistachio & Cherry Morning Bun, a bun that’s made with croissant dough, then filled with compote and pistachio Chantilly cream.
+It’s a pastry that’s baked twice then loaded with Lemon Curd and Almonds.
+Another is their unique Pistachio & Cherry Morning Bun, a bun that’s made with Croissant Dough, then filled with Compote and Pistachio Chantilly Cream.

-There are no small servings here, so you’ll always feel satisfied at Via Porto.
+Incidentally, there are no small servings here, so you’ll always feel satisfied at Via Porto.

 In our opinion, a good pie is a thing of beauty.
 Here are some of our Best Pies in Melbourne